 - Stand upright with your feet together and arms straight at your sides.

 - Jump in the air, and as you jump, bring your feet in the lunges position or split your foot in the air and then land on the ground.
-Plus, raise your one arm (opposite one to the forward leg) overhead when you jump in the air.
+Plus, raise your one arm overhead when you jump in the air.

-- Then reverse and repeat these steps for the maximum number of repetitions.
+- Reverse and repeat these steps for the maximum number of repetitions.

-High-knee jumping exercises is one of the best exercises for warming up the body.
-It is good for improving hip mobility as well as strength.
+The high knee is one of the best exercises for warming up the body.
+It is good for improving hip mobility and endurance.
 This move works on the entire body.